infinum/design-handbook/Resources/Glossary.md

 ## B

 - **Backlog** - a list of tasks/requirements for a software product in development.
 If something is in the backlog it is usually low on the priority list. *#dev #projects #agile*
-- **Ballpark estimate** - A ballpark estimate or figure is a number that is a guess, but one that you believe is near the correct number *#business #sales #projects*
+- **Ballpark estimate** - A ballpark estimate or figure is a number that is a guess, but one that you believe is near the correct number. *#business #sales #projects*
 - **Box model** - In CSS, the term "box model" is used when talking about design and layout.
 The CSS box model is essentially a box that wraps around every HTML element.
 It consists of: margins, borders, padding, and the actual content. *#dev #web*

 ## C